xarantolus/upduck/README.md

 <details><summary>You can also run <code>upduck</code> on Android (using <a rel="nofollow" href="https://termux.com/">Termux</a>).</summary>

-You likely need root though.
+You'll likely need root though.
 I tested this on my phone (which has root), so I'm not 100% sure but it probably doesn't work without.
 It also doesn't seem to work when cross-compiling from Windows to Android, but when compiling directly on the device it's used on it works.

 Start by installing Termux from an app store.